-- 1. The state requires that all students K-5 have a 90-minute reading block that includes initial instruction and differentiated instruction (ii)per the district's core reading program.
+- The state requires that all students K-5 have a 90-minute reading block that includes initial instruction and differentiated instruction (ii)per the district's core reading program.
 Research-based supplemental materials should be used to reinforce the initial instruction and provide differentiated instruction. - 2.
 Extra time for immediate intensive intervention (iii) must be provided for students who are having difficulty.
-Suggested materials Research-based materials that teach the areas of deficits as determined by a diagnostic test: MacMillan-McGraw-Hill Reading Triumphs Intervention, Comprehension Strategies, Read Well, Soar to Success, Quick Reads, Elements of Vocabulary, Elements of Fluency,

-Making Words, Leap Pad materials, Phonics and Word Study,

-Sequential Systematic Phonics, Voyager Passport, Compass

-3 Learning.
-4 3.
-Screening, progress monitoring, and diagnostic assessments must be 5 used in order to guide instruction.
-6 4.
-Screening - FAIR, district-adopted textbook/ program assessments, 7 FCAT 8 5.
-Progress Monitoring - FAIR Progress Monitoring Assessments, 9 district-adopted textbook/ program assessments 10 6.
-Diagnostic - DRA, ERDA, FAIR Targeted Diagnostic Measures 11 The teacher-student ratio is the same as other students.
-12 A PMP) should be written for any child that is not on grade level.
-13 • When determination is made that a child is not on grade level, no 14 matter what time of year, a PMP should be written that is driven by a 15 diagnostic assessment.
-16 q Students in Grade 3 who score Level 1 on the FCAT reading test 17 J. must be offered the opportunity to attend a Summer Reading Camp.
-18 must be offered the opportunity to attend a cuminer reading camp.
-19 Tier 2 Studen ts - Students Retained Once in Grade 3 - READ Initiative 20 riei z Studen is - Students Netained Office in Grade 5 - NEAD initiative 21 1 Students may have a reduced student-teacher ratio.
-22 Students must be provided a minimum of 90-minutes of daily, ۷. · 23 uninterrupted, scientifically-based reading instruction which includes 24 small group instruction.
-Immediate Intensive Intervention should 25 2 continue after the 90 minute block.
-26 3.
-The students must be provided a different curriculum from the year 27 before.
+Suggested materials Research-based materials that teach the areas of deficits as determined by a diagnostic test: MacMillan-McGraw-Hill Reading Triumphs Intervention, Comprehension Strategies, Read Well, Soar to Success, Quick Reads, Elements of Vocabulary, Elements of Fluency, Making Words, Leap Pad materials, Phonics and Word Study, Sequential Systematic Phonics, Voyager Passport, Compass Learning. - 3.
+Screening, progress monitoring, and diagnostic assessments must be used in order to guide instruction. - 4.
+Screening FAIR, district-adopted textbook/ program assessments, FCAT - 5.
+Progress Monitoring FAIR Progress Monitoring Assessments, district-adopted textbook/ program assessments - 6.
+Diagnostic DRA, ERDA, FAIR Targeted Diagnostic Measures - 7.
+The teacher-student ratio is the same as other students. - 8.
+A PMP) should be written for any child that is not on grade level.
+When determination is made that a child is not on grade level, no matter what time of year, a PMP should be written that is driven by a diagnostic assessment. - 9.
+Students in Grade 3 who score Level 1 on the FCAT reading test must be offered the opportunity to attend a Summer Reading Camp.

+Tier 2 Students - Students Retained Once in Grade 3 - READ Initiative

+- 1. Students may have a reduced student-teacher ratio. - 2.
+Students must be provided a minimum of 90-minutes of daily, uninterrupted, scientifically-based reading instruction which includes small group instruction.
+Immediate Intensive Intervention should continue after the 90 minute block. - 3.
+The students must be provided a different curriculum from the year before.
 The supplemental materials may be different.
-The core 28 reading program may be the same.
-29 4.
-Screening, progress monitoring, and diagnostic assessments must be 30 used in order to guide instruction.
-31 Screening - FAIR, district-adopted textbook/ program 32 assessments, FCAT 33 Progress Monitoring should be on-going and weekly - FAIR 34 Progress Monitoring Assessments, district-adopted textbook/ 35 program assessments, timed readings, or observations.
-36 Diagnostic measures are required - DRA, ERDA, FAIR Targeted 37 Diagnostic Measures 38 5.
-All students retained must have a PMP.
-The PMP must be driven by 39 a diagnostic assessment.
-40 6.
-The teacher must review the student's previous PMP to address 41 additional needed supports and services.
-42 7.
-A child retained in Grade 3 must have an ongoing portfolio that meets 43 the state portfolio requirement.
-44 8.
-A child who scores Level 1 on the FCAT reading test must be offered 45 attendance in a Summer Reading Camp.
-46 9.
-All students may be assigned a trained volunteer or mentor and/ or 47 assign someone to tutor each student on deficit areas.
-48 10.
-Students should be provided on-grade level work for the subject areas 49 that are not at risk.
-An option is a Grade 3 - Grade 4 transition class.
-50 11.
-A student may be promoted mid-year, following the district's mid-year 51 promotion policy.
-52 12.
-A student may be placed in a transitional instructional setting. , ,

-13. Before school, after school, Saturday School, and extended year programs with research-based materials and certified teachers to tutor and remediate students must be provided.

-14. Retained third grade students should be provided a high-performing teacher as determined by student performance data and abovesatisfactory performance appraisals.
+The core reading program may be the same. - 4.
+Screening, progress monitoring, and diagnostic assessments must be used in order to guide instruction. - Screening FAIR, district-adopted textbook/ program assessments, FCAT - Progress Monitoring should be on-going and weekly FAIR Progress Monitoring Assessments, district-adopted textbook/ program assessments, timed readings, or observations. - Diagnostic measures are required DRA, ERDA, FAIR Targeted Diagnostic Measures

+- 5. All students retained must have a PMP.
+The PMP must be driven by a diagnostic assessment. - 6.
+The teacher must\review the student's previous PMP to address additional needed supports and services. - 7.
+A child retained in Grade 3 must have an ongoing portfolio that meets the state portfolio requirement. - 8.
+A child who scores Level 1 on the FCAT reading test must be offered attendance in a Summer Reading Camp. - 9.
+All students may be assigned a trained volunteer or mentor and/ or assign someone to tutor each student on deficit areas. - 10.
+Students should be provided on-grade level work for the subject areas that are not at risk.
+An option is a Grade 3 Grade 4 transition class. - 11.
+A student may be promoted mid-year, following the district's mid-year promotion policy. - 12.
+A student may be placed in a transitional instructional setting. - 13.
+Before school, after school, Saturday School, and extended year programs with research-based materials and certified teachers to tutor and remediate students must be provided. - 14.
+Retained third grade students should be provided a high-performing teacher as determined by student performance data and abovesatisfactory performance appraisals.
 A first year teacher may not instruct Grade 3 retained students.